Chart Color Schemes

 Brookvale features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 62.7% of all households, including 25.7% couples with children, 25.2% couples without children, and 10.4% single parent families.
-Non-family households constitute the remaining 37.3%, with lone person households at 32.4% and group households comprising 5.1%.
-The median household size is 2.2 people, smaller than the Greater Sydney average of 2.7.
+Non-family households make up the remaining 37.3%, with lone person households at 32.4% and group households comprising 5.1%.
+The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households